-The Patrol Division is commanded by two Captains, whose primary responsibility is to provide general management, direction and control for the Patrol Division.
-The Patrol Division consists of uniformed patrol, which includes the Patrol Division, police aides/assistants, and any other unit or personnel created to supplement the duties and activities of the Bartlesville Police Department.
+The Patrol Division is commanded by an assigned Captain, whose primary responsibility is to provide general management, direction and control for the Patrol Division.
+The Patrol Division consists of uniformed patrol and special operations, which includes the Patrol Division, the Communication Center and police aides/assistants.

-200.3.3 SPECIAL OPERATIONS DIVISION
+200.3.3 INVESTIGATION DIVISION

-The Special Operations Division is commanded by an assigned Captain, whose primary responsibility is to provide general management, direction and control for the Special Operations Division.
-The Special Operations Division consists of the Criminal Investigations Section, Training Section, Special Operations Team, School Resource Officers, Serious Accident Reconstruction Team, Bartlesville Police Reserve Officer Program, Bartlesville Police Explorer Post, and any other specialized unit or personnel created to supplement the duties and activities of the Bartlesville Police Department.
+The Investigation Division is commanded by an assigned Captain, whose primary responsibility is to provide general management, direction and control for the Investigation Division.
+The Investigation Division consists of the Investigation Division, Property and Evidence Section, crime analysis and forensic services.